-After all, in the US, it's considered respectable to take initiative and do things on one's own.
-It's not considered selfish, but part and parcel of the American way.
+After all, in the US, it’s considered respectable to take initiative and do things on one’s own.
+It’s not considered selfish, but part and parcel of the American way.
 This probably stems from the explorers and immigrants of not too long back who came in to the US when global communication was not easy or non-existent.
-Now a days, we have the luxury of picking up the phone or using the internet to talk to someone instantaneously to ask for help.
+Now a days, we have the luxury of pinging our friends, family or colleagues through SMS, Instant Messaging or other digital means to get almost instantaneous answers or help.
 Not too long ago, this was not the case.
 People had to rely on their own intuition and wisdom, make and take their own decisions or perish.

 It’s that spirit that flourished and made its way into American culture today.
 I think many Americans struggle with the dichotomy of independence vs. dependence now.
 The thought lived on, but the social situation has changed.
 It is with this context, that I’d like to share a story.